vaab/colour/README.rst

 Sane default
 ~~~~~~~~~~~~

 Color comparison is a vast subject.
-However, it might seem quite straitforward for
+However, it might seem quite straightforward for
 you. ``Colour`` uses a configurable default way of comparing color that might suit
 your needs::